A Combinatorial Interpretation for the coefficients in the Kronecker Product $s_{(n-p,p)}\ast s_{\lambda}$ (Multiplicities in the Kronecker Product $s_{(n-p,p)}\ast s_{\lambda}$): Preliminaries and Notation

-where $D_i=\l^{(i)}/\l^{(i-1)}$ and $|D_i|=a_i$.
-0in A \emph{semi-standard Young tableau} (SSYT) \emph{of shape} $\l/\m$ is a filling of the boxes of the skew shape $\l/\m$ with positive integers so that the numbers weakly increase in each row from left to right and strictly increase in each column from top to bottom.
+A \emph{semi-standard Young tableau} (SSYT) \emph{of shape} $\l/\m$ is a filling of the boxes of the skew shape $\l/\m$ with positive integers so that the numbers weakly increase in each row from left to right and strictly increase in each column from top to bottom.
 The \emph{type} of a SSYT $T$ is the sequence of non-negative integers $(t_1,t_2,\ldots)$, where $t_i$ is the number of $i$'s in $T$.
-0.1in { { \young(:::225789,:4579,28,8,9)} 0.05in A SSYT of shape $\l=(9,5,2,1,1)/(3,1)$ and type $(0,3,0,1,2,0,2,3,3)$ 0in \centerline{Figure.
-1} } 0.1in Given $T$, a SSYT of shape $\l/\m$ and type $(t_1,t_2,\ldots)$, we define its \emph{weight}, denoted $w(T)$, to be the monomial obtained by replacing each $i$ in $T$ by $x_i$ and taking the product over all boxes, i.e. $w(T)=x_1^{t_1}x_2^{t_2}\cdots$.
-The skew Schur function $s_{\l/\m}$ is defined combinatorially by the formal power series